kskaWarrior/ecommerce_data_on_azure_cloud_and_sql_db_example-python/README.md

 This repository contains a real example of implementation of ecommerce data with SQL Database on Azure Cloud.
-It uses Python and Streamlit as the front-end, and Azure SQL and Azure Storage to persist products relational data and images.
+The project leverages Python and Streamlit for the front-end interface, while Azure SQL and Azure Storage are used to persist relational product data and associated images.